Veeam Backup & Replication has the following limitations for work with Microsoft Hyper-V 2016 or later:

 - Upgrade VM configuration version to 8.x

-- For Hyper-V Server 1709: backup of VMs with VMPmemController is not supported.
+- For Hyper-V Server 1709 or later: backup of VMs with VMPmemController is not supported.

 Veeam Backup & Replication has the following limitations on processing of shielded VMs: